jakelangham/kestrel/paper/paper.md

 surface gradient operator, with $\mathbf{s} \equiv \cos(\theta)\nabla b$.

-The technical details of these equations, their derivation and our numerical solution scheme are fully presented in @Langham:2023.
+The technical details of these equations, their derivation and our numerical solution scheme are fully presented by @Langham:2023.
 While most of the terms are fixed by the underlying depth-averaged flow physics (and shall not be discussed further), some parts of the right-hand sides are user-settable.
 The terms $\mathcal{F}$, $\mathcal{E}$ and $\mathcal{D}$ denote the basal friction,